Laidback by day, it springs to life at night with its bars, restaurants and nightclubs

 Do not be fooled though, this area, crammed with hints of the past, becomes much more lively after midnight, especially on the weekends.
 During these times, you’ll definitely stumble across large crowds trying to work their way into some of the trendiest clubs.
 Those being mainly on Niceto Vega Street, one of BA’s most popular live music venues for locals and foreigners alike.

-Take a peek at some of our selected Apartments and let your Buenos Aires adventure begin.
+Take a peek at some of our selected Apartments and let your adventure begin.

 Never underestimate the importance of location.
 Trust our local knowledge and be sure that your new Home is in one of the best areas in town.
-Take a peek at our recommended neighborhoods.
+Take a peek at our recommended areas.

 Affluent and sophisticated, this historic french inspired neighborhood is home to the rich and famous.

 Wide and quiet residential streets shaded by overhanging trees, parks and museums